The Benefits of Water

-When you’re experiencing digestive problems, you’re likely to go to the medicine cabinet searching for a cure.
-While medicines may work to alleviate your upset stomach, diarrhea or constipation, there’s a simple cure that’s as simple as turning on the faucet.
+When you're experiencing digestive problems, you're likely to go to the medicine cabinet searching for a cure.
+While medicines may work to alleviate your upset stomach, diarrhea or constipation, there's another cure that's as simple as turning on the faucet.

 Water in the Digestive System